-The Egyptian Tarot of Thelema trump for the 20th path of Virgo is Isis IX.
-Mercury, the Stellar Light, is the ruler of the sign of Virgo and is exalted therein.
+The Egyptian Tarot of Thelema trump for the 25th path of Sagittarius is Neïth XIV.
+Jupiter, the Sapphire Star, is the ruler of Sagittarius.
+Neptune is also figured as governor of the mutable signs.

-3. A commentary on the wisdom texts of the Sepher Yetzirah is provided in The Flaming Sword Sepher Sephiroth [Ordo Astri].
+3. Qabalistic notes on Sagittarius and the 25th path are adapted from The Flaming Sword Sepher Sephiroth [Ordo Astri].

 © Oliver St. John 2019